2006 Hajj stampede: Background

 The Hajj is an annual pilgrimage in Mecca undertaken by able-bodied Muslims at least once in their lifetime.
 It consists of a series of rites including the Stoning of the Devil (رمي الجمرات ramī aj-jamarāt, lit. "stoning of the jamarāt [place of pebbles]") which takes place in Mina, a district of Mecca.
 The stoning ritual is the last major ritual and is often regarded as the most dangerous part of the Hajj, stampedes having occurred in the past.

 With a history of fatal stampedes and crushes at the Hajj – including a stampede which killed 244 in 2004 – authorities in Mecca had taken steps in the hopes of reducing chances of another stampede, including the issuing of a fatwa extending the permitted hours of the ritual.

 Incident & casualties

 Tens of thousands of pilgrims rushing to finish a symbolic stoning ritual before sunset during the annual pilgrimage tripped over luggage on Thursday, 12 January 2006, causing a stampede which killed 363 people and injured hundreds more.

 Saudi Interior Ministry Spokesman Major-General Mansur al-Turki said that the incident took place at 12:28 [09:28 GMT].
 The stampede occurred at Jamarat Bridge, during an event where stones are thrown by pilgrims to three pillars representing the devil to purge themselves of sin.

 Genders and nationalities of casualties

-The number of fatalities reached 363, 203 of whom were identified within the first two days.
+The number of fatalities reached 363, of whom 203 were identified within the first two days.
 Among deaths were 118 males and 85 females.

 Casualties include multiple nationalities, with Chinese, Moroccans, Afghans, Ethiopians, Bangladeshis, Algerians, Saudis, Jordanians, Yemenis, Iraqis, Iranians, Syrians, Turks, Sudanese, Maldivians, Egyptians, Indians, Omanis, Pakistanis, Nigerians, Palestinians and nationals from Germany, Belgium, Chad and Ghana.